 Whether you whisper or scream your volume is swallowed by the majestic of the Grand Canyon.
-I sat next to my husband and watched our shadows throw us further against the etched walls of the cliff and seemingly a part of its design.
-We held hands and a flood of happy filled my soul.
+I watched shadows stretching against the etched walls of the cliff and seemingly embed to its design.
+A flood of happy filled my soul.
 I began to create a sacred space away from public opinion, void of grief to begin healing.

 Several years ago, God gave me these words, “ring of fire.”
 I couldn’t understand it then but as we wound our way to the higher peaks and into a Navajo jewelry shop, I learned of a Native American healing ritual.
 The fire dance was performed when all other healing failed.
 I am neither Navajo or confident enough to dance around open flame.
 The Italian heritage and Girl Scout in me was more of a fireside serenade/s’mores dance off.
 But simply put, their healing happened in the dance and culminated in the release.